-If you are a new student entering high school, you are to fill out a High School New Student Application If you are a CURRENT CICS student that would like to apply for a transfer to another CICS campus, you are to fill out a CICS Transfer Application.
+If you are a new student entering high school, you will need to fill out a High School New Student Application.
+If you are a current student and would like to apply for a transfer to another CICS campus, you are to fill out a CICS Transfer Application.

 How do I obtain an application?